Polachira: Agriculture

 Polachira consists entirely of paddy fields where farmers can cultivate paddy three times a year (Moonupoovu Nilam).
 As the soil has high fertility value there is no need of fertilizer to cultivate paddy which will give high yields to the farmers.
 However, the main problem faced by farmers is that the fields are covered with water for the whole year.
 If needed, farmers' association takes initiatives to dry the fields by using water pumps, but it is very expensive and local self-government authorities help is needed for it to take place.

-If the fields in Polachira get dry and are suitable for paddy cultivation during May, November, January.
+If the fields in Polachira get dry and are suitable for paddy cultivation during May, November and January.
 Unscientific construction of bund affected three times paddy cultivations.

 Consequently, there are complaints from farmers that the authorities of the local self-government intend to catch and sell fish from Polachira by drying its fields and have no intention to help the farmers in their paddy cultivation.